Culture of Mozambique: Religion and education

 Most of the people in Mozambique practice native beliefs and are Christians, mostly Roman Catholics and some Protestants.
 Christianity is a Portuguese influence.
-A few Muslims (mostly Arabs and Blacks in northern part of the country), Buddhists (mostly Mahayana and Chinese), and Hindus (virtually Indian and Pakistani) are also important.
+A few Muslims (mostly Arabs and Blacks in northern part of the country), Buddhists (mostly Mahayana and Chinese), and Hindus (mainly Indian and Pakistani immigrants) are also important.

 Only 1/3 of Mozambicans over the age of 15 are able to read and write.
 Primary education in Mozambique is free.
 However, secondary education is not free.
 At the end of 1995, about 60% of primary school aged children attended Primary School.
 A small percentage of these students, about 7%, move onto secondary school.

 At the end of the 1995 calendar year, there were approximately seven thousand students that attended one of the three higher level institutions.